 6. Tenant Evictions

-Try to resolve any landlord tenant dispute before seeking legal resourses for eviction.
+Try to resolve any disputes before seeking legal resources for eviction or a lawsuit in a court of law.
 If you proceed and go to magistrate court for criminal hearings, it can become complicated.

 Georgia Landlord-Tenant Laws in a Nutshell